 If you do not get “a reliable certified statement” your doctor proving you did not lose weight, then you don't get your money back.
 My guess is people do not get refunds on money spent on co-pays when they see their doctor.

-Here's something else you need to know.
-You have 15 days AFTER the 30 days of using the product to try to be eligible for the guarantee.
-So that's 45 days total.
-But, the 45 days starts when you order the product – not when you receive it in the mail.
+Also, you have to request a refund 15 days AFTER the 30 days of using the product to try to be eligible for the guarantee.
+The 45 days start when you order the product – not when you receive it in the mail.

 All of this is laid on on the guarantee page of the product website (Phen375.com/en/guarantee).